-How can you make your above-ground swimming pool and a more appealing part of your landscape all year long?
+How can you make your above-ground swimming pool a more appealing part of your landscape all year long?
 Here are some creative landscaping ideas that will take your dull pool exterior from an eyesore to an eye-catching feature in your lawn.

 Above-Ground Pool Decks